typedb/typedb/docs/pages/docs/01-cloud-deployment/gc-deployment.md

 The command lists available servers and their state in the cluster.

 #### Accessing the Graql console
 To log into the Graql console, simply type `graql console`.
 After entering the user credentials you are free to interact with Grakn via the Graql terminal.
-Successful login attempt will look like this:
+A successful login attempt will look like this:

 ![](/images/gc-graql-console.png)

 A summary of available commands can be found [here](http://dev.grakn.ai/docs/get-started/graql-console).

 #### Accessing the Grakn console
 The Grakn console can be accessed similarly to Graql console by typing `grakn console start` and providing the user credentials.
-Successful login will look like this:
+A successful login will look like this:

 ![](/images/gc-grakn-console.png)